operand/agency/README.md

 others is largely embodied in the `_prompt_head` and `_action__say` methods.
 In them you'll notice a few things:

-1. I'm just using the text completions API.
+1. I'm just using the text completions API and using a custom approach to the prompt that doesn't involve a "system" user.

 1. The prompt is written from the first person perspective as though it is the agent's own thoughts.
 This differs slightly from common practice, which usually uses the second-person perspective.
 I do not think this makes a large difference but was worth mentioning.
-This is more of a personal preference.

 1. I frame the situation clearly and accurately for the agent, telling it enough about who it is, its goals, and the JSON format that it uses to communicate.

-1. I "pretend" that the bottom portion is a terminal application.
+1. I "pretend" that the bottom portion is the output of a terminal application.
 By signaling a change in context with the `%%%%% Terminal %%%%%` header, we help make clear to the language model that this is a distinct section of content with its own text patterns to continue.
 I do not believe that this is a crucial technique either, but is worth noting.

 1. I use the `_message_log_to_list()` method to dynamically insert the previous conversation up to the current point.
 See the mixin class `PromptMethods` for the implementation.
-There is no summarization used, so the current implementation will eventually hit the context window after a short time.
+There is no summarization used, so the current implementation will eventually hit the context window after a some time.

 1. I insert a fake event at the beginning of the terminal portion of the prompt, pretending that the agent themself executed the `help` action proactively, and